Heavy Cruiser Prinz Eugen Photos

 Turning 90 degrees to the right from the prior photo, one is looking to port and sees the entrance to the compass / gyro room (compartment IV 7.2).
 The canister to the right, immediately in front of the access door into the fan room, is a fire extingisher.
 Photo taken in the Prinz Eugen's machinery control room, Unteres Plattformdeck, compartment IV 7.3.

-The hatch on the left leads to the Compass room (compartment IV 7.2); the small hatch in the middle behind the fire extinguisher leads to the air-conditioning room (compartment IV 7.6), and hatch on the right accesses the stair's trunk.
+The hatch on the left leads to the Compass room (compartment IV 7.2); the small hatch in the middle behind the fire extinguisher leads to the air-conditioning room (compartment IV 7.6), and the hatch on the right accesses the stair's trunk.

 Inside the Prinz Eugen's compass / gyro room, Unteres Plattformdeck, compartment IV 7.2, looking aft.
 The door to the machinery control room is on the far left.